oasisprotocol/oasis-core/docs/adr/0013-runtime-upgrades.md

   is possible in this design, but perhaps should be forbidden.

 - Altering exisiting `Deployments` entries is strictly forbidden.

+The `RuntimeHash` digest is to be used on each exeuctor node to catch misconfiguration.
+It will be enforced on a per-node basis, with an optional (unsafe) way to disable verification, though with deterministic builds, there is no reason in the common case why a mismatch should occur.

 The existing node descriptor is a flat vector of `Runtime` entries containing the runtime ID, version, and TEE information, so no changes